 Unlike the E-M10 III, the E-M1 II has the capacity to capture high quality composite images (50MP) by combining multiple shots after shifting its sensor by miniscule distances.
 This multi-shot, pixel-shift mode is most suitable for photography of stationary objects (landscapes, studio scenes).

-Consistent information on actual sensor performance is available from DXO Mark for most cameras.
-This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
+For most cameras, data on sensor performance has been reported by DXO Mark.
+This service determines an overall sensor rating, as well as sub-scores for low-light sensitivity ("DXO Sports"), dynamic range ("DXO Landscape"), and color depth ("DXO Portrait").
 The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.

 |Olympus E-M1 II»||Four Thirds||20.2||5184||3888||4K/30p||23.7||12.8||1312||80|

 Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/30p).
+The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, and both provide the same movie specifications (4K/30p).

 Beyond body and sensor, cameras can and do differ across a range of features.
 The E-M1 II and the E-M10 III are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2360k dots.
 The following table reports on some other key feature differences and similarities of the Olympus E-M1 II, the Olympus E-M10 III, and comparable cameras.
 If you need more detail on the specs, you can find comprehensive listings, for example, in the dpreview camera hub.

-|Olympus E-M1 II»||2360||no||3.0||1037||swivel||YES||8000||18.0||no||YES|
+|Olympus E-M1 II»||2360||n||3.0||1037||swivel||Y||8000||18.0||n||Y|

-|Olympus E-M10 III (⇒ lft)||2360||no||3.0||1040||tilting||Y||4000||8.6||Y||Y|
+|Olympus E-M10 III«||2360||n||3.0||1040||tilting||Y||4000||8.6||Y||Y|

 Both the E-M1 II and the E-M10 III are current models that good online retailers will have in stock.
 You can check the latest prices, for example, at amazon.
 The E-M1 II replaced the earlier Olympus E-M1, while the E-M10 III followed on from the Olympus E-M10 II.